roytang/blog/content/notes/2011/09/115336188554002432/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/115336188554002432/
+title: ''
 ---

-RT [@doblezeta](https://twitter.com/doblezeta/): We also updated the Traffic Violations and Penalties table as of August 2011.
-Print & keep a copy in your car. http://t.c ...
+We also updated the Traffic Violations and Penalties table as of August 2011.
+Print & keep a copy in your car. http://www.mmda.gov.ph/penalties.html